its2easy/animate-sprite/README.md

 if it reaches the first or the last frame.

 `parameters`
-- numberOfFrames {Number} - Number of frames to play
+- numberOfFrames {number} - Number of frames to play
 ```javascript
 instance.playFrames(200);
 ```